-Futures and Equties
+Futures and Equities

 For those new to trading, understanding the difference between futures and equities and how they are traded can be somewhat intimidating.
 There are some key aspects of each that every investor needs to trade successfully: